ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Note that RFC 8392 requires COSE tags be used in a CWT tag.

 Often a tag is unncessary because the surrounding or carrying protocol identifies the object as an EAT.

+### Manifests and Software Evidence Claims

+The profile should specify which formats are allowed for the manifests and software evidence claims.
+The profile may also go on to say which parts and options of these formats are used, allowed and prohibited.

 # Encoding {#encoding}